 Tarifa has a lively nightlife, with plenty of bars and nightclubs to enjoy after a day of water sports or sightseeing.
-Batalla del Salado street is one of the liveliest, with a large number of bars and restaurants where you can enjoy the local gastronomy.
+Batalla del Salado Street is one of the liveliest streets in the city.The city has a large number of bars and restaurants where you can enjoy the local gastronomy.

 Alternative plans to escape the easterly wind from Tarifa

-From Visitanddo.com we propose 5 alternative plans to keep your hair down and escape the east wind, all from Tarifa.
+From Visitanddo.com we propose you 5 alternative plans to keep your hair down and flee from the east wind, all from Tarifa.